DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/10 Create the TabPanel.md

 ---
 ##### jQuery

-[Add DevExtreme to your jQuery application](/concepts/58%20jQuery%20Components/05%20Add%20DevExtreme%20to%20a%20jQuery%20Application/00%20Add%20DevExtreme%20to%20a%20jQuery%20Application.md '/Documentation/Guide/jQuery_Components/Add_DevExtreme_to_a_jQuery_Application/') and use the following code to create a Form:
+[Add DevExtreme to your jQuery application](/concepts/58%20jQuery%20Components/05%20Add%20DevExtreme%20to%20a%20jQuery%20Application/00%20Add%20DevExtreme%20to%20a%20jQuery%20Application.md '/Documentation/Guide/jQuery_Components/Add_DevExtreme_to_a_jQuery_Application/') and use the following code to create a TabPanel:

     <!-- tab: index.js -->
     $(function() {
-        $("#form").dxForm({
+        $("#tab-panel").dxTabPanel({
             // Configuration goes here
         });
     });